2007 San Francisco 49ers season

 The 2007 San Francisco 49ers season was the franchise's 62nd season, and 58th in the National Football League (NFL).
 They ended their season with a disappointing record of 5–11 in 2007, failing to improve upon their 7–9 record from 2006.
+They started 2-0, but went 3-11 in their final 14 games of the season.

 The 49ers offense struggled all season long—starting quarterback Alex Smith injured his shoulder early in the season, and newly promoted offensive coordinator Jim Hostler was the subject of much scrutiny and criticism regarding his play calling.
 Hostler was fired following the season.

 2007 is also noted for being defensive lineman Bryant Young's final season; the future Hall of Fame enshrinee was the last remaining member of San Francisco's Super Bowl XXIX championship team.

 Offseason

 Free agency

 The 49ers addressed their problems in the secondary with the signing of veteran cornerback Nate Clements from the Buffalo Bills.
 The contract was worth $80 million for 8 years, the largest contract given to a defensive player in NFL history.
 They also signed strong safety Michael Lewis from Philadelphia on the same day.
 Other key defensive pickups included linebackers Colby Bockwoldt and Tully Banta-Cain and nosetackle Aubrayo Franklin.
 The team also addressed its wide-receiver needs by signing former Denver Bronco and Atlanta Falcon, Ashley Lelie and Seattle Seahawk, Darrell Jackson.

 San Francisco also used the free agency period to extend Gore's contract to 4 years worth $28 million, $14 million of which is guaranteed.